 Primarily running shoes will just address pronation, for more complex issues an insole or orthotic may be required.

 In addition, the fit of the shoe can also be assessed.
 For example, if the support in a shoe is not sufficient or in the right place, then the foot will still pronate excessively or may bulge over the support and the base of the shoe.

 Overall the most important criteria in a running shoe is comfort and getting the right support.
 Someone can tell you it is ideal and fits like a glove, but if it feels horribly uncomfortable, it is not the shoe for you!

 "Listen to your feet and look after them, they’re pretty sensitive really!"

-If you want any further information about forthcomming talks, please call us or contact the ISIS Chiropractic Centres here.
+If you want any further information about forthcoming talks, please call us or contact the Isis Chiropractic Centres here.